oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/monitoring-kubernetes/monitoring-with-prometheus-lab.md

   - `source $HOME/clusterSettings.one`

 ```
-EXTERNAL_IP set to 139.185.45.98
+EXTERNAL_IP set to 123.456.789.123
 NAMESPACE set to tg
 ```

-  Of course the actual IP address and namespace will almost certainly be different from the example here !
+  Of course the actual IP address and namespace will be different from the example here !

 ---

 </details>

-<details><summary><b>If you manually setup the Kubernetes ingress services using helm</b></summary>
+<details><summary><b>If you manually setup the Kubernetes microservices (you have been doing the "full" lab) </b></summary>

-In this case as you manually set this up you will need to get the information from Kubernetes itself
+In this case as you manually installed the ingress controller there isn't a script created file with the information and set this up you will need to get the information from Kubernetes itself

   - Open the OCI cloud shell